NBISweden/EMBLmyGFF3/README.md

 ### Use through a bash script

 In order to help its use, especially when you want to fill many optional information, you could write a quick bash script.
-We provide an example of such here **example/script.sh**.
+We provide an example of such script here **example/script.sh**.

 In order to use it move in the example folder, then launch the script:
 ./script.sh